Cost Accounting

 These departments may all be costed.
 Departments may be cost items.
 A cost object may be anything.
 It’s irrelevant.
 What matters is that you’ve identified a cost object to which you’d want to apply a cost.

 So why are we assigning cost objects in the first place?
-Why do we care about the costs for the marketing department or the finance department, accounting department, or product lines?
+Why do we care about the costs for the marketing department finance department, accounting department, or product lines?
 Why are we even thinking about these things?

 One crucial thing we want to do is monitor our firm’s profitability.
 “How does this tent product line compare to the sleeping bag product line in terms of profit margins?”
 We don’t know how profitable each product line is until we assign costs to these cost objects.

 Now that we’ve monitored the profitability of each product line or department, we can assess the managers’ performance.
 Asking, “Is it the finance manager or the sleeping bag product line manager?
 Are they doing well?”
 We can monitor their expenditures.
+Are there any unforeseen costs?
+Maybe they overspend.
+So we may think about those things and utilise the costs we assign to cost objects to assist us price.

 Show More